7thSinScribe/r2000/data/log76.md

->>> PERSONAL LOG
+﻿> PERSONAL LOG
+> SATURDAY #76

 Nearly lost it today.
 Was rummaging through an abandoned N-Co shop when my torch died.
 Just like that - full charge to nothing in seconds.
 Could have sworn I heard something moving, but couldn't see a bloody thing.

-Then I remembered the RogueVision AR goggles I'd pocketed earlier.
+Then I remembered the Vision goggles I'd pocketed earlier.
 Put them on and there it was.
 A glowing blue... thing.
 Sort of like a jellyfish crossed with a lightning bolt.
-Some kind of pure digital entity, existing right there in physical space but completely invisible without the goggles.
+Some kind of pure digital entity, from the game files, existing right there in physical space but completely invisible without the goggles.

 It was draining the electricity from anything I had powered up.
 My watch stopped.
 Phone died.
 Even the little LED keychain went dark.
 Could actually see little streams of energy (the goggles visualize it as blue particles) flowing from my devices into the creature.